izzyacademy/openai-codex-cli-tutorials/README.md

 This is the accompanying repository for the master class where you will see links to resources that would help you follow along with the series.

+The contents of this repo are available under the [IzzyAcademy License](LICENSE)

 ## Repository for Spec-Driven Development using Codex Agent

 The following repositories will be used to manage development projects via SDD using Codex agents.